metabronx/sdcli/USAGE.md

 ### `sdcli s3 bridge`

-Bridges an S3 object store (bucket) to an SFTP-enabled file system.
+Bridges an S3 object store (bucket) to an SFTP-accessible file system.

 **Usage**: